jhamberg/ubispark-tflite/README.md

-# Tensorflow Lite - based object detection executor: ubispark-tflite
+# UbiSpark: Distributed Object Detection on Heterogeneous Devices using TensorFlow Lite

-This program was used to execute tasks on clusters of smartphones as part of the publication "Pervasive Data Science on the Edge" published in IEEE Pervasive Computing in 2019 and supported by Academy of Finland ( Project number 297741 ).
+This program was used to execute tasks on clusters of smartphones as part of the publication "Pervasive Data Science on the Edge" published in IEEE Pervasive Computing in 2019 and supported by Academy of Finland (Project number 297741).

 Full text (authors' copy) available at: https://researchportal.helsinki.fi/en/publications/pervasive-data-science-on-the-edge